2i2c-org/docs/about/pricing/comparison.md

   Moreover, the efficiency of this role will depend heavily on the expertise of the person doing this work.

 Right to Replicate
-: Excellent.
-Having an internal team run your infrastructure means that you are "already" replicating your own infrastructure, so this is not a concern.
+: Having an internal team run your infrastructure means that you are "already" replicating your own infrastructure, so this is not a concern.

+User portability
+: Having an internal team run your infrastructure means that you can design the user-workflows to be as portable as you wish.

 OSS Support
 : Depends on the organization.